ITIL 4 Practice Manager (PM) general notes

 Look for plurals.

 Guessed?
-Mark the question, move on, review at the end.
+Flag the question, move on, review at the end.

 Remember that there is no negative marking.
 Answer every question.